 MiCA, UK FSMA sandbox, DFSA, MAS frameworks

 Each asset class presents a distinct legal, settlement, and regulatory architecture challenge.
-The structural questions are not universal - they are asset-class specific and jurisdiction-specific.
+The structural questions are not universal.
+They are asset-class specific and jurisdiction-specific.
 HRB maps both dimensions before advising on structure.

 Illiquid to liquid